-Health, safety and welfare
+Health, Safety and Welfare

 The Company takes the health, safety and welfare of its employees very seriously, with a strong conviction that a healthy workforce will always be highly productive.
-Top healthcare providers have been carefully selected to look after the healthcare needs of employees and their dependants.
+Top health care providers have been carefully selected to look after the health care needs of employees and their dependants.
 We comply with relevant statutory provisions and regulations on health, safety and welfare matters.

-Learn Africa Plc Statement of Directors' Responsibilities
+Statement of Directors' Responsibilities

-In accordance with the provisions of the Companies and Allied Matters Act 2020, the directors of Learn Africa Plc. are responsible for the preparation of annual financial statements, which give a true and fair view of the financial position of the Company at the end of the year and of the financial performance and cashflows for the year then ended.
+In accordance with the provisions of the Companies and Allied Matters Act 2020, the Directors of Learn Africa Plc are responsible for the preparation of annual financial statements which gives a true and fair view of the financial position of the Company at the end of the year and of the financial performance and cashflows for the year then ended.
 The responsibilities include ensuring that:

-- a) the Company keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Company and comply with the requirements of the Companies and Allied Matters Act, 2020 and Financial Reporting Council of Nigeria Act No 6, 2011. - b) appropriate and adequate internal controls are established both to safeguard the assets of the Company and to prevent and detect fraud and other irregularities; - c) the Company prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgments and estimates, and that all applicable accounting standards have been followed and: - d) It is appropriate for the financial statements to be prepared on a going concern basis.
+- a) the Company keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Company and comply with the requirements of the Companies and Allied Matters Act 2020 and Financial Reporting Council of Nigeria Act No 6, 2011; - b) appropriate and adequate internal controls are established both to safeguard the assets of the and to prevent and detect fraud and other irregularities; - c) the Company prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgments and estimates, and that all applicable accounting standards have been followed; and - d) it is appropriate for the financial statements to be prepared on a going concern basis.

-The directors accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies, supported by reasonable and prudent judgments and estimates, in conformity with:
+The Directors accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgments and estimates, in conformity with:

-- International Financial Reporting Standards; - The requirements of the Companies and Allied Matters Act 2020 and - The requirements of the Financial Reporting Council of Nigeria Act, No 6, 2011.
+- International Financial Reporting Standards; - the requirements of the Companies and Allied Matters Act 2020; and - the requirements of the Financial reporting Council of Nigeria Act No 6, 2011.

-The directors are of the opinion that the financial statements give a fair view of the state of the financial position of the Company and of its performance and cash flows for the year.
+The Directors are of the opinion that the financial statements give a true and fair view of the state of the financial position of the Company and of its performance and cash flows for the year.

-The directors further accept responsibility for the maintenance of accounting records that may be relied upon in the preparation of financial statements, as well as adequate systems of internal financial control.
+The Directors further accept responsibility for the maintenance of accounting records that may be relied upon in the preparation of financial statements, as well as adequate systems of internal financial control.

-Nothing has come to the attention of the directors to indicate that the Company will not remain a going concern for at least twelve months from the date of this statement.
+Nothing has come to the attention of the directors to indicate that the company will not remain a going concern for at least twelve months from the date of this statement.

-Signed on Behalf of the Board of Directors By:
+Signed on behalf of the Board of Directors by: